 The Fed’s mantra for months now has been that any inflation surge will be temporary, broadly reflecting reopening flukes.
 Officials are expecting that demand will balance back out with supply, bottlenecks will clear and below-average readings from last year will fade, all of which were responsible for making this month’s year-over-year jump look so significant.

-Fed officials themselves see prices rising above target this year, then moderating back down in 2022, in their latest economic projections.
+Fed officials in their latest economic projections see prices rising above target this year, then moderating back down near 2 percent in 2022 and 2023.

 Yet, the Fed is unlikely to see one month’s worth of a price burst as a sign that the Great Inflation is here again, experts say.